|

 and depending on the fee, the award percent

-earned may be different such as 1.5% for
+earned may be different such as 1.25% for

 free and 2% when paying an annual fee.

-To obtain some cards, you may need to meet a
+To obtain some cards, you may need to meet

-minimum level credit rating.
+minimum credit check levels.

 The bottom line is,